 To recharge a portal’s resonators, the portal must belong to your faction, and you must either be standing within action range of it (40 meters) or hold that portal’s key.
-Select the portal from the scanner screen or select its key from your inventory, then tap the “Recharge” button to bring up the recharge screen.
-The meter inside each hex shows the level of charge for the corresponding resonator.
-A resonator that is not fully charged will have a charge meter filled with a gradient; a fully charged resonator’s bar meter will be solid green or blue.
+Select the portal from the scanner screen, then tap the “Charge” button to bring up the recharge screen.
+Alternatively, you can select a portal key from your inventory, then tap the “Charge” button to the left of the resonator charge level meters.
+The meters along the sides of the screen show the level of charge for the corresponding resonator.
+A resonator that is fully charged will have a dot above it.

-Long-pressing the “Recharge All” or “Recharge” button will perform a “quick recharge.”
-This will draw up to 15,000 XM from your reserves (in blocks of 1,000 XM) at once for recharging, distributing it in the same fashion as a regular recharge.
+The “Boost Charge All” or “Boost Charge” button will draw up to 15,000 XM from your reserves (in blocks of 1,000 XM) at once for recharging, distributing it in the same fashion as a regular recharge.
 This is handy if you need to quickly shore up a portal that is under attack.
 As with the “slow recharge” method, any unused XM is returned to your reserves.

 When you are within the portal’s action range, recharges are always 100% efficient: all the XM you spend is transferred to the portal’s resonators.
 Remote recharges, however, lose some XM in the transfer, and recharge efficiency decreases with range.
 If the efficiency drops below 50%, you will not be able to recharge the portal.
 However, your remote recharges will become more efficient as you level up.
 Your maximum remote recharge range (the distance at which recharge efficiency hits 50%) is computed as follows:

-…where d is the distance in kilometers and L is your current agent level.
+…where d is the distance in meters and L is your current agent level.
 The remote recharge efficiency at a particular distance is computed as follows:

-…where E is the remote recharge efficiency percentage.
+…where E is the remote recharge efficiency percentage, expressed as a value between 0 and 1.
 Remember that when E goes below 50%, you cannot recharge.
-So for example, if you are a level 4 agent and have a guardian portal 100 kilometers away, you can recharge it at 95% efficiency.
+So for example, if you are a level 4 agent and recharge a portal 100 kilometers away, it will be recharged at 95% efficiency.
 This means that with each 1,000 XM recharge, the portal receives 950 XM, while 50 XM is wasted.